Septima Poinsette Clark: Death and legacy

 In 1978, Clark was awarded an honorary doctorate of humane letters by the College of Charleston.
 U.S. President Jimmy Carter awarded Clark a Living Legacy Award in 1979.
 In 1987, her second autobiography, Ready from Within: Septima Clark and the Civil Rights Movement (Wild Trees Press, 1986) won the American Book Award.

 Septima P. Clark died on December 15, 1987.
 In a eulogy presented at the funeral, the president of the Southern Christian Leadership Conference (SCLC) described the importance of Clark's work and her relationship to the SCLC.
 Reverend Joseph Lowery asserted that "her courageous and pioneering efforts in the area of citizenship education and interracial cooperation" won her SCLC's highest award, the Drum Major for Justice Award.
 She is buried at Old Bethel United Methodist Church Cemetery in Charleston, South Carolina.

 Clark had major relations to other black activists of the Civil Rights Movement, such as Booker T. Washington and W. E. B. DuBois.
 Washington and Clark both emphasized the importance of self-improvement before the importance of institutional reforms.
 DuBois and Clark agreed on the emphasis of education as the most important approach to the civil rights movement.

 Septima Clark Public Charter School in Washington, DC, is named in her honor.
 Septima P. Clark Parkway (also known as the Septima P. Clark Expressway) and Septima P. Clark Memorial Park in Charleston, S.C. are named in her honor.

 Minor planet 6238 Septimaclark, discovered by Eleanor Helin is named in her honor.
 The official naming citation was published by the Minor Planet Center on 8 November 2019 (M.P.C.
 117229).

-In 2020, Clark was honored by South Carolina by being featured on the reverse of the American Innovation serries of $1 coins.
+In 2020, Clark was honored by South Carolina by being featured on the reverse of the American Innovation series of $1 coins.